CGoldstraw/ECM1400/README.md

 # ECM1400 Covid Dashboard - Charlie Goldstraw
 This is my Continuous Assessment submission for the ECM1400 Programming module, and follows the tasks in the [specification](meta/CA-specification.pdf).
-This solution was awarded 92%.

 An unassessed code golf version of the task is in the [advanced](advanced) directory.